 From Heroku experts to advocates

-In the four years that they’ve been in business, LaunchPad Lab has become an official Heroku Partner and has since built a wide variety of apps on the platform.
+Since 2012, LaunchPad Lab has become an official Heroku Partner and has since built a wide variety of apps on the platform.
 Heroku is not only at the core of their app business strategy, but it’s also part of their marketing strategy.

 Heroku helps firms like LaunchPad Lab grow their business.
 Learn more about Heroku for digital and software development agencies.